jimratliff/compare-user-agent-strings-python/README.md

 ## The motivating user case
 This project provides an additional layer in a defense-in-depth strategy to ensure security of web sessions—specifically, to add a particular, perhaps additional, test to detect a hijacked session cookie so that it can be revoked before any damage is done.

-This test compares the “[user-agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent)” sent to the server from the user’s browser with each request to the user-agent string at the time theyº originally authenticated.
-If the two user-agent strings are not compatible (in a well-defined sense), it can be inferred that it is likely that the most-recent request was made with a stolen session cookie.
-In this case, the associated session ID can be revoked, preventing the bad actor with the stolen cookie from gaining access to parts of the web application that require authentication.
+This test compares (a) the “[user-agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent)” sent to the server from the user’s browser with each request to (b) the user-agent string at the time the user originally authenticated.
+If the two user-agent strings are not compatible (in a well-defined sense), it raises a concern that the most-recent request was made with a stolen session cookie.
+In this case, it would be prudent to revoke the associated session ID, preventing the bad actor with the stolen cookie from gaining access to parts of the web application that require authentication.

+This test is not full proof in that it can suffer from both false negatives and false positives:
-This test is not full proof, because a bad actor can attempt to spoof a victim’s user-agent string.
+* The test may fail to detect a stolen cookie (false negative) because in some cases a bad actor can spoof a victim’s user-agent string.
 (This would require that the bad actor either (a) learns what the user’s user-agent string is or (b) guesses it.
-Note that, if the bad actor is guessing, theirº guess must be right the first time, otherwise the session ID will be revoked before theyº’re able to make a second guess.)
+Note that, if the bad actor is guessing, theirº guess must be right the first time, otherwise the session ID would be revoked before theyº’re able to make a second guess.)
+* The test may falsely infer a stolen cookie (false positive) when the user-agent string changed for a benign reason.
+(This can’t happen, AFAIK, in a transient session, i.e., where the session ends when the browser closes, but it can happen in a “permanent session,” i.e., “keep me logged in.”
+For example, if the user downgrades theirº browser or operating system, this test will infer that the cookie has been stolen when it has not.
+(As long as `strict=False`, which is the default, an *upgrade* of the browser or OS will not trigger a false positive; only downgrades do so, because downgrades are relatively low probability by normal users.)

 This test merely erects one additional hurdle a bad actor must surmount to successfully pull off the session hijack.

 ## WARNING: Secure web sessions require much more than this project!

 This project offers but a single component of a secure-session strategy.
 And this component is nowhere near the most important component.

 The scope of this project <em>begins</em> in a scenario that <em>you should take every effort to prevent</em>: a session cookie has been stolen by a bad actor to use to impersonate the legitimate user.
-Do everything you can to prevent this, including by using HTTPS for the entire web session (not only for authentication) and using the Secure and HttpOnly cookie attributes.
+Do everything you can to prevent this, including by using HTTPS for the entire web session (not only for authentication) and using the [`Secure`](https://owasp.org/www-community/controls/SecureCookieAttribute) and [`HttpOnly` cookie attributes](https://owasp.org/www-community/HttpOnly).
 To get a start, see the OWASP <a href="https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html">Session Management Cheat Sheet</a>.

-Even after the above precautions have been taken, however, it is still possible for a nefarious actor to acquire a user’s session cookie.
+Even after the above precautions have been taken, however, it is still possible for a nefarious actor to acquire a user’s session cookie, for example if the user’s computer is directly compromised.
 This project adds one additional tool that in some situations would allow detection of a stolen session cookie, allowing its session ID to be revoked, denying further access to the bad actor.

 ## Dependencies
-This project relies on a [Python implementation](https://github.com/ua-parser/uap-python) of [ua-parser](https://github.com/ua-parser/uap-core), which parses a user-agent string into numerous attributes about the device (e.g., `{'brand': 'Apple', 'family': 'Mac', 'model': 'Mac'}`), the operating system (e.g., `{'family': 'Mac OS X', 'major': '10', 'minor': '9', 'patch': '4', 'patch_minor': None}`), and the user agent itself (e.g., '{'family': 'Chrome', 'major': '41', 'minor': '0', 'patch': '2272'}').
+This project relies on the [Python implementation](https://github.com/ua-parser/uap-python) of [ua-parser](https://github.com/ua-parser/uap-core), which parses a user-agent string into numerous attributes about the device (e.g., `{'brand': 'Apple', 'family': 'Mac', 'model': 'Mac'}`), the operating system (e.g., `{'family': 'Mac OS X', 'major': '10', 'minor': '9', 'patch': '4', 'patch_minor': None}`), and the user agent itself (e.g.,`{'family': 'Chrome', 'major': '41', 'minor': '0', 'patch': '2272'}`).
 To install:
 ```py
 pip install ua-parser
 ```